University of Virginia Health — Charlottesville, Virginia

 The primary clinical training site for the residency program is the University of Virginia (UVA) Medical Center, a Level I Trauma Center which opened in March, 1989.
 UVA serves as a regional acute care referral center as well with a large central Virginia cachment area.
-The Emergency Department located on the main floor consists of 40 patient beds, all of which are monitored.
-The Emergency Department completed a 24-month, 4 million dollar renovation in September 2001.
+The Emergency Department is located on the first floor of the hospital expansion and has 70 patient beds.

 The ED now includes:

 - Adult emergency department with bedside registration, four operating rooms, and a 10-bed clinical decision-making unit

 - Children’s emergency department, an 11-bed area with a separate children’s lobby and emergency specialists for patients under 20 years of age

 - Rapid Medical Evaluation area, a 12-bed section designed to address minor emergencies like sore throats, fevers, sprains and lacerations

 - Dedicated 8-bed section for behavioral and mental health emergencies